argilla-io/argilla/docs/_source/community/contributing.md

 ### Features and documentation

+We are always looking for [new tutorials](https://github.com/argilla-io/argilla/issues/2030)!

 #### Create a new feature

 If you feel something can be enhanced, [search if the feature already exists](https://github.com/argilla-io/argilla/issues?q=is%3Aissue+label%3Aenhancement).
 If a related feature doesn't exist, you can open a new feature using a relevant [feature form](https://github.com/argilla-io/argilla/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=).
 Try to fill out the entire template to ensure it is clear what the issue entails and it is reproducible for other users.
+For documentation, assign the label `documentation` too.

 #### Solve an existing feature